Toni Erdmann: Plot

 Ines is increasingly frustrated and unfulfilled in her work and personal life, but continues to encounter "Erdmann" sporadically at parties or outside her office.
 At first Ines is angry with her father, and accuses him of trying to "ruin" her, but as time goes on she comes to see the value of her father's interventions in her life, and plays along with the ruse.
 "Erdmann" accompanies her on a night out with her work friends, and eventually even accompanies her to a business meeting.
 In turn, "Erdmann" takes Ines to a Romanian family's Easter party, where he forces her into a reluctant performance of Whitney Houston's "Greatest Love of All".
 After singing, Ines promptly rushes off.

 Back at her flat, Ines is preparing to host a business team-building brunch to celebrate her birthday.
 She struggles to zip up her tight dress, realizes her shoes don't match, and attempts to change clothes.
 The doorbell rings.
 Instead of redressing, or changing her outfit, she opens the door wearing only her underpants.
 The first guest is her friend Steph, who offers to help her get dressed.
 Ines refuses, and when the next guest arrives she spontaneously removes her underpants and answers the door naked, telling her guests that her birthday brunch is a "naked party".
 Each of them reacts differently, with some leaving in disgust while others self-consciously strip.
 As the party becomes increasingly awkward, Winfried arrives dressed in a full-body Bulgarian kukeri costume.
 The costume first scares, then amuses, the partygoers, and Winfried soon leaves.
 Ines follows him.
 Outside in a public park, they hug, Winfried still in costume.
+She leaves the park.
+Winfried lies down on the grass, exhausted, and then seeks help from a hotel desk to remove the costume's head.

 Months later, Ines returns to Germany for her grandmother's funeral.
 She has quit her job in Bucharest and will shortly begin a new one in Singapore.
 While talking with Winfried in the garden, Ines grabs the fake teeth from his shirt pocket and puts them on.
 Winfried says he wants to take a photo and goes to get his camera, leaving Ines alone in the garden.